Sufficient conditions for bipartite rigidity, symmetric completability and hyperconnectivity of graphs: Introduction

 \begin{theorem} For every integer $d\geq 1$, there exists an integer $k_d=O(d^3)$ such that every $k_d$-connected bipartite graph is $d$-birigid. \end{theorem}

+We will construct examples of $d^2$-connected bipartite graphs which are not $d$-birigid in \cref{subsection:concludingbipartite}.
+Thus the connectivity condition in \cref{thm:main} is within a factor of $d$ of being best possible.

-We may ask whether every sufficiently highly connected graph is \locallycompletable{d} or $d$-hyperconnected, but this is false: for any bipartite graph $G$ on $n$ vertices and with vertex classes of size at least $d$ we have $\rank \cS_d(G) =\rank \cH_d(G)\leq dn - d^2$, and hence such a graph cannot be \locallycompletable{d} or $d$-hyperconnected.
+The reader may wonder whether every sufficiently highly connected graph is \locallycompletable{d} or $d$-hyperconnected.
+This is not true in general: for any bipartite graph $G$ on $n$ vertices and with vertex classes of size at least $d$ we have $\rank \cS_d(G) =\rank \cH_d(G)=\rank \cB_d(G)\leq dn - d^2$, and hence such a graph cannot be \locallycompletable{d} or $d$-hyperconnected.